Zabrane/pf/README.md

 ptr-to-ULL warning can be safely ignored. no type-narrowing casts are taking place.

-> why is it written this way?
+> why this software is written this way?

-because this way is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause.
+because this way the software is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause, except `_.h` which is in placed in public domain by the [regents of kparc](https://github.com/kparc).

 ```
 $ make t|c|l|t32|t64|c32|c64|l32|l64|s64